-The Physical Configuration Audit (PCA) review of the Hart Verity Voting 2.2.1 documentation, submitted in the requisite Technical Data Package (TDP), was performed in order to verify conformance with the VVSG 1.0.
-Source code was reviewed for each software and firmware application declared within the Verity Voting 2.2.1 voting system.
-As this is a modification test campaign, the source code was compared against the final code base of Verity Voting 2.2, and changes were subject to review.
+The Physical Configuration Audit (PCA) review of the Hart Verity Voting 2.2.2 documentation, submitted in the requisite Technical Data Package (TDP), was performed in order to verify conformance with the VVSG 1.0.
+Source code was reviewed for each software and firmware application declared within the Verity Voting 2.2.2 voting system.
+As this is a modification test campaign, the source code was compared against the final code base of Verity Voting 2.2.1, and changes were subject to review.

 All PCA reviews were conducted in accordance with Volume II Section 2 of the VVSG 1.0, to demonstrate that the system meets the requirements.
 Results of the PCA documentation review can be found in section 5.2 of this Certification Test Report.
-Informational issues in the documentation which didn't violate a VVSG 1.0 requirement were identified to Hart for resolution or comment.
-This included typos or incorrect labeling of a document (e.g. draft versus official), discrepancies in formatting or versioning, incorrect processes, functionality descriptions and/or missing functionality or descriptions.
-Additional details of the PCA documentation review can be found in Attachments E1-E4.

 All PCA source code reviews were conducted in accordance with Volume I Section 5.2 and Volume II Section 5 of the VVSG 1.0, to demonstrate that the system meets the requirements.
-Results of the PCA source code reviews can be found in Attachment K - List of Source Code Reviewed and Results.
+Results of the PCA source code reviews can be found in Attachment I - List of Source Code Reviewed and Results.
 Inconsistencies or errors in the source code were identified to Hart for resolution or comment.
-Additional details of the source code review criteria can be found in Attachments J1-J2.
+Additional details of the source code review criteria can be found in Attachments H1-H2.